specmesh/getting-started-apachekafka/README.md

 This guide provides the simplest way to understand how to get started with SpecMesh - think of it as your HelloWorld or Hello SpecMesh!
 It will guide you through the process of writing a spec file, also known as a SpecMesh app, or a Data Product.
 You'll learn how to drive SpecMesh using the CLI commands to `provision` your app, write data into the spec topics, and check `storage` and `consumption` metrics for building chargeback.

+Read the [CLI page](https://github.com/specmesh/specmesh-build/tree/main/cli) for more details on commands and associated flags

 ## Requirements
 - Access to a Apache Kafka Cluster (without security enabled)
 - A local docker environment (producers, consumers and the specmesh cli will be executed using docker containers)